Alfredo-Junqueira-75/Lemonade/README.md

-An iterative app to pratique button behavior
+An interactive app to pratique button behavior